 NCWU’s very own international festival.
 International students highlight their countries and cultures with a parade of flags, fashion show, and talent show.
 Guests can also “taste the nations” at country display tables.
 This night of culture and diversity is open to the community.

 Getting together with American Bishops and playing games, is a fun way to practice and be intentional about learning and speaking English!

 These students have applied and been chosen to represent their international family to the new students arriving.
 They start making connections with the new students 6 weeks before they arrive by communicating with them concerning any questions they may have.
 If new students GET CONNECTED and STAY INFORMED, they will be SUCCESSFUL.
 These team leaders assist them in that process from the beginning.

 International Bishops Association-(IBA)

-The International Bishop Association (IBA) of NCWC seeks to:
+The International Bishop Association (IBA) of NCWU seeks to: